getporter/porter/docs/content/docs/references/cli/bundles_build.md

       --name string                 Override the bundle name
       --no-cache                    Do not use the Docker cache when building the bundle image.
       --no-lint                     Do not run the linter
-      --secret stringArray          Secret file to expose to the build (format: id=mysecret,src=/local/secret).
+      --preserve-tags               Preserve the original tag name on referenced images --secret stringArray          Secret file to expose to the build (format: id=mysecret,src=/local/secret).
 Custom values are accessible as build arguments in the template Dockerfile and in the manifest using template variables.
 May be specified multiple times.
       --ssh stringArray             SSH agent socket or keys to expose to the build (format: default|<id>[=<socket>|<key>[,<key>]]).
 May be specified multiple times.
       --version string              Override the bundle version